homuler/MediaPipeUnityPlugin/README.md

 Please be sure to install required packages and check if you can run the official demos on your machine.

 ### OpenCV
-By default, it is assumed that you use OpenCV 3 and it is installed under `/usr`.
+By default, it is assumed that you use OpenCV 3 and it is installed under `/usr` (e.g. `/usr/lib/libopencv_core.so`).
-If your version or path is different, please edit `C/third_party/opencv_linux.BUILD` and `C/WORKSPACE`.
+If your version or path is different, please edit [C/third_party/opencv_linux.BUILD](https://github.com/homuler/MediapipeUnityPlugin/blob/master/C/third_party/opencv_linux.BUILD) and [C/WORKSPACE](https://github.com/homuler/MediapipeUnityPlugin/blob/master/C/WORKSPACE).

 ### Protocol Buffer
 The protocol buffer compiler is required.